Skip to main content

 • What it is: A veteran exemption that reduces taxable value rather than directly paying the whole bill.

-• Who can get it: Qualifying Iowa veterans who own the property on July 1, and in some cases a spouse, unmarried widow or widower, minor child, or widowed parent may claim under the rules on the military exemption form.
+• Who can get it: Qualifying Iowa veterans who own the property on July 1.
+In some cases, a spouse, unmarried widow or widower, minor child, or widowed parent may claim under the rules on the military exemption form.

 • How it helps: The Department of Revenue says the exemption is $4,000 of taxable value for assessment years on or after January 1, 2023.